Research Data and Records Management

 • identifiable, retrievable, and available when needed;

-• kept in a manner that is compliant with legal obligations and, where applicable, the requirements of funding bodies and project-specific protocols approved by the Institutional Review Board (IRB) and Human Research Ethics Committee (HREC); and
+• kept in a manner that is compliant with legal obligations, funding body requirements, and protocols of the Institutional Review Board (IRB) and Human Research Ethics Committee (HREC); and

-• able to be made available to others in line with appropriate ethical, data sharing and open access principles (3).
+• accessible to others in a responsible manner in line with ethical, data sharing and open access principles.
+(Note 3)

-5. Research data and records should be retained for as long as they are of continuing value to the researcher and the wider research community, and as long as specified by research funder, patent law, legislative and other regulatory requirements.
-The minimum retention period for research data and records is three years after publication or public release of the work of the research.
-In many instances, researchers will resolve to retain research data and records for a longer period than the minimum requirement.
+6. Research data and records should be retained with the University for as long as they are of continuing value to the researcher and the wider research community, and as long as specified by research funder, patent law, legislative and other regulatory requirements.
+The minimum retention period for research data and records is five years after data collection or the most recent publication related to the data, whichever is later.

-7. If research data and records are to be deleted or destroyed, either because the agreed period of retention has expired or for legal or ethical reasons, this should be done so in accordance with all legal, ethical, research funder and collaborator requirements and with particular concern for confidentiality and security.
+8. If research data and records are to be deleted or destroyed, either because the agreed period of retention has expired or for legal or ethical reasons, this should be done in accordance with all legal, ethical, research funder and collaborator requirements and with particular concern for confidentiality, security, cost of long-term storage, and re-use value of the retained data.

-• managing research data and records in accordance with the principles and requirements in 4-7 above;
+• managing research data and records in accordance with the principles and requirements set down in this policy;

 • developing and documenting clear procedures for the collection, storage, use, re-use, access and retention or destruction of the research data and records associated with their research.
 This shall include, where appropriate, defining protocols and responsibilities in a joint or multi-institution collaborative research project.
 This information should be incorporated, where appropriate, in a research data management plan;

-• planning for the ongoing custodianship (at the University or using third-party services) of their data after the completion of the research or, in the event of their departure or retirement from the University, reaching agreement with the head of department/faculty (or his/her nominee) as to where such data will be located and how this will be stored; and
+• planning for the ongoing custodianship (at the University or using third-party services) of their data after the completion of the research or, in the event of their departure or retirement from the University, reaching agreement with the head of department/faculty (or his/her nominee) as to data custodianship; and

 • ensuring that any requirements in relation to research data and records management placed on their research by funding bodies or regulatory agencies or under the terms of a research contract with the University are also met.